aerisarn/mesa-uwp/docs/envvars.rst

    causes the Vulkan driver to call abort() immediately after detecting a lost device.
 This is extremely useful when testing as it prevents the test suite from continuing on with a lost device.
+:envvar:`MESA_VK_ENABLE_SUBMIT_THREAD`
+   for Vulkan drivers which support real timeline semaphores, this forces them to use a submit thread from the beginning, regardless of whether or not they ever see a wait-before-signal condition.
 :envvar:`MESA_LOADER_DRIVER_OVERRIDE`
    chooses a different driver binary such as ``etnaviv`` or ``zink``.